Hybrid Quantum-Classical Optimization Workflows for the Shipment Selection Problem: Conclusions and Outlook

 The supplementary performance analysis further shows that Iterative-QAOA remains robust across a broad range of instance sizes without instance-by-instance parameter optimization.
 Across the full benchmark set, the method uses only two values of the LR-QAOA slope parameter $\Delta$, together with fixed circuit depth within each size regime, yet still attains high-quality solutions and often matches the SCIP optimum before or after refinement.
 This robustness is especially notable because Iterative-QAOA is non-variational and therefore avoids the outer classical optimization loop required by standard QAOA.

 Several directions remain open.
 First, the current compatibility model uses only pairwise interactions; extending it to higher-order terms could capture richer multi-gap routing structure at the cost of a larger optimization problem and possibly much deeper quantum circuits.
 Second, the quadratic weight $\lambda_Q$ is set heuristically and could be calibrated more systematically against downstream operational objectives.
 Third, the present large-instance simulations rely on MPS approximations with fixed bond dimension, so part of the performance loss on the largest instances may reflect tensor network truncation rather than intrinsic algorithmic limitations.
 In that sense, larger quantum hardware with sufficiently high fidelity could be even more beneficial, since direct quantum execution would avoid the inherent approximation error of the MPS representation.
-A natural next step is therefore to implement the same hybrid workflow on quantum hardware to assess how the present simulation-based results transfer to direct hardware execution.
+We have additionally validated the workflow on IonQ trapped-ion quantum hardware for instances in the 20--32 qubit regime, where direct execution reproduces the simulation results (\cref{sec:SI_hardware}); extending hardware execution to the largest instances is a natural next step as device size and fidelity continue to improve.
 The results of this study however, strongly indicate that near-term quantum optimization is most promising when treated not as a stand-alone replacement for classical planning, but as a structured and integrated decision module inside a larger quantum-classical hybrid optimization pipeline representing a promising path toward delivering superior performance and substantial gains for large-scale industrial logistics problems.